Please click on the colored buttons to access other pages or information.

 FLIGHT PLAN FOR THE FINAL FLIGHT WEST: DDPSA has developed a document that you can fill out to make life much easier for your survivors.
 You can access the Flight Plan for the Final Flight West by clicking on a GREEN BUTTON at the top to this page.
 Adobe reader will be required in order for you to download the document to your computer.

 HOW SECURE ARE D&S PLAN BENEFITS?: Many retired pilots are asking, “Will the survivor’s benefit payable from the D&S Plan be there when my wife needs it?”
 That’s a good question and a difficult one to answer.
-At this point in time, projected plan benefit obligations far exceed D&S Trust assets; however, there does not appear to be an immediate threat to D&S Plan benefits.
+At this point in time, the D&S Trust has minimal assets.
+Delta appears to intend to make contributions to the D&S Trust on a pay-as-you-go basis similar to the method of funding healthcare plans.
+There does not appear to be an immediate threat to D&S Plan benefits.
 The long run outcome will be determined by a number of factors.
-If the following questions could be answered, a better assessment could be made.
+If the following questions could has be answered, a better assessment could be made.

-2. Will Delta be around to pay the D&S Plan benefits if the D&S Trust assets are depleted?
+1. Will Delta be around to pay the D&S Plan benefits?

 Reliance on conjecture is required to answer most of these questions.
 DDPSA will continue to monitor ongoing issues in an attempt to provide answers.

-CONCLUSION: Retiree benefits under the D&S Plan appear to be relatively secure over the next few years.
+CONCLUSION: Retiree benefits under the D&S Plan appear to be relatively secure at the present time.
 However, retired pilots who suffered through the Delta bankruptcy may be skeptical about the long term outlook for their D&S Plan benefits.
 More details about the D&S Trust and the financial status of the D&S Plan are available on the page labeled D&S Trust.